chenxin199305/MotionGPT2/README.md

 ## Installation

 ## 1. Environment

 ```
+# Not have mgpt2 conda environment:
 conda env create -f environment.yml
 conda activate mgpt2

+# Have mgpt2 conda environment:
+conda activate mgpt2
+pip install -r requirements.txt
 ```

 ## 2. Dependencies

 For text to motion evaluation

 ```
 bash prepare/download_evaluators.sh
 bash prepare/download_glove.sh
 ```

 For SMPL mesh rendering

 ```
 bash prepare/download_smpl.sh
 ```

 For using the LLaMa model weight, follow [pyllama](https://github.com/juncongmoo/pyllama) to download the original LLaMA model, and then follow [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) to convert the weights to the Lit-LLaMA format.
 After this process, please move the `lit-llama/` directory under the `checkpoints/` directory.

 Once downloaded, you should have a folder like this:

 ```
 MotionGPT
 ├── checkpoints